amvtek/SqlMake/docs/workflow.rst

 Jinja instruction example
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Assumes that when in development we want our example table to be created in
+Assumes that, when in development, we want our example table to be created in
 schema tests, and that tests shall be recreated each time we are loading the
 mytable.sql file in the development database.
 When compiling the full schema
 using **sqlmake** the commands necessary for this to happen shall not be